SovereignCloudStack/central-api/README.md

 This is obviously desirable from a user's perspective.
-However, unfortunately, it is also much more work than the SCS project can realistically build and maintain in the short/medium term.
+However, unfortunately, it is also much more work than the SCS project can realistically build and maintain in the short or medium term.

 It also comes with the requirement to make many tough trade-off decisions.
 For example: